Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Create feature collection layer (Portal item)/README.md

 3. Verify that the item represents a feature collection.
 4. Create an `AGSFeatureCollection` from the item.
 5. Create an `AGSFeatureCollectionLayer`, referring to the feature collection.
-6. Add the feature collection layer to the map's `operationalLayers` peoperty.
+6. Add the feature collection layer to the map's `operationalLayers` property.

 ## Relevant API